Skip to content

 Description

-The position is held or lightly pulsed with the count.
+The position is held or slightly deepened according to the count.

 Purpose